NordicHPC/sonar/doc/NEW-FORMAT.md

 indices may reflect a mapping created for the job, so the job's "index 0" may differ from the node's "index 0".
 Tracking cards by UUIDs is going to be simpler.

+Disk IDs (names) are always relative to the node that they are on, and disks may be moved and renamed without warning, and there's generally no way at present to discover this.

+In Linux, when a child process exits its resource consumption is added to the consumption of the parent, if still alive.
+It is important to not be misled by this but tricky to deal with it sometimes.
+It can be fixed in part by building process trees from sample data and adjusting the values in the data streams by subtracting time accrued to children, but this is complex.
+Sampling also means that some children (or parents) are never seen.

 ## Data format versions

 This document describes data format version "0".
 Adding fields or removing fields where default values indicate missing values in the data format do not change the version number: the version number only needs change if semantics of existing fields change in some incompatible way.
 We intend that the version will "never" change.

+## Data stream semantics

+The data packets induce the following time-varying primitive data streams (always on a single cluster):

+ - per-process sampled state for a given process on a given node, see below about process identity
+ - card state data for a given card UUID
+ - card configuration data for a given card UUID
+ - node state data for a given node name as seen from the node
+ - node state data for a given node name as seen from the slurm master
+ - node configuration data for a given node name
+ - disk state data for a given node name and disk ID
+ - job state data for a given slurm job id
+ - cluster partition configuration data for a given partition name

+### Redundant time stamps (all streams)

+Every primitive data stream can be sorted by ascending time.
+If two records in such a stream have the same time stamp then one of them can be discarded, it is arbitrary which one.

+### Varying names and indices

+GPU card indices are hard to trust as they may be relative to a job allocation, may change at reboot or during other remapping.
+They should be treated as advisory / informational.

+Disk names are always node-relative, and disks may be given new names and new disks may assume the names of older disks, all without warning.
+Disk names should be treated as advisory / informational.

+### Partitioning sample data by process and assigning process identity

+A process on a node is not identified solely by its process ID (Pid), as pids will be reused.
+On a node, process samples can be partitioned by pid and each partition can be sorted ascending by time (and duplicate time stamps then discarded, see above).
+Two process samples A and B that are adjacent in such a sorted partition belong to the same process iff their (Job,Epoch) pairs are the same and the timestamp of B is not greater than the timestamp of A by some value PidReuseWindow, defined in the section "The meaning of a Job ID", below.
+If A and B do not belong to the same process then that partition to which they both belong is split between them.
+One might say that for each (Node,Job,Epoch,Pid) quadruple there additionally exists a counter that is used to distinguish processes that would otherwise be indistinguishable: A would belong to a partition of sample values with a lower counter value than the partition to which B belongs.
+Also see the descriptions of the Pid field in SampleProcess and the Epoch and User fields in SampleJob, and the overall documentation for SampleJob.

+### Computing more precise cpu utilization from the data stream

+In each process sample, the CpuUtil is the current CPU utilization sampled over a short interval (typically 100ms).
+An alternative way to obtain the same data (call it CpuComputedUtil) is to compute the difference of the CpuTime fields of two adjacent samples, and divide by the interval of the samples.
+Generally CpuUtil and CpuComputedUtil should be close, but the latter may be more accurate as it is not a sample but based on true accounting data - it will capture shorter spikes that occur within the sampling interval, for example.

+### Merging processes into jobs

+Processes that have the same non-zero Job value belong to the same job (which is a Slurm job if its Epoch is zero and a non-Slurm job otherwise, see the SampleJob documentation below).
+The process sample data for the processes in the job can be merged into a job-wide view of resource consumption across time.
+However, for multi-node jobs this is complicated because the sample times are not synchronized.
+The simplest and most predictable way to merge the process streams is to establish a logical clock (that runs at a higher frequency than sampling) and then at each tick of this clock sum the linearly interpolated values of the data items from the samples in each process that were taken at the times no later than the tick and no earlier than the tick.
+(So if the latest sample in a process at some time t before the tick at time w has a reading X for the value and the earliest sample at time u after the tick has value Y, the sample V at w is V = X + (w-t)/(u-t) * (Y - X), if I've gotten it right.)
+One could consider summing clusters of actual data within some moving window to construct a non-uniform merged timeline that contains no synthesized data (as Sonalyze actually does) but this is complex and it's not obvious that it's any better.

+### Redundancies and lacunae in Slurm data

+Over the lifetime of a job the Slurm data for a job will change in various ways.
+Partial and redundant records may be sent, as follows.

+In principle, Sonar will send Slurm data about a job at least three times: when the job is created and enters the PENDING state, when it enters the RUNNING state, and when it has completed (in any of a number of different states).
+In practice, Sonar runs as a sampler and may not observe a job in all of those states, and will only be able to send what it observes.
+Thus it is possible that only the completed state of some jobs are recorded.
+The back-end cannot assume that a full view of all states will be available.

+In principle, Sonar need only send data that have changed since the last time it send some data about the same job.
+In practice, there are a lot of advantages to running Sonar essentially stateless, so data are currently transmitted redundantly.
+Every record sent for a job will typically have the same Priority field, for example.
+The back-end can usefully filter redundant or nearly-redundant records.

+### Computing the capability of nodes

+Frequently it is useful to report on a job's resource use relative to the capability of the system it is running on.
+A node's capacity at time t (for a sample taken at t) is the capacity reported in sysinfo data for the node at a time no later than t.

+The sum of a set of nodes' capacities at time t should be taken to be the sum across the individual capacities at t as defined in the previous paragraph.

+### Joining process and Slurm data

+As process data and Slurm data are sampled at different intervals and points in time, joining them means adjusting one to the other.
+The most sensible way is to grab the latest Slurm data for a job that is no newer than the sample timestamp.
+This will occasionally yield absurd results, eg, the job will appear to be PENDING but will have some CPU usage according to sample data.

 ## Data types